Which lizard species can you find in Nevada? I was astounded to learn that different species of lizards exist in Nevada and the United States.

 When they get hostile or feel threatened, their colors become more intense.

-Compared to men, females are larger.
-Being a sit-and-wait predator, they primarily prey on ants, grasshoppers, and beetles and are not very active.
+Females are larger than men.
+As sit-and-wait predators, they primarily prey on ants, grasshoppers, and beetles and are not very active.

 They conceal themselves to elude potential predators.
 They have been known to shoot blood out of their eyes when assaulted.
 These lizards in Nevada hardly ever hurl blood at anyone.